B2B SaaS Website Best Practices: Speed, SEO, and Conversion

 - Problem searches: "How to [solve problem your product addresses]."
 Blog content and guides target these top-of-funnel queries and build topical authority.

 Integration pages ("[Your Product] + [Integration] integration") are high-value programmatic SEO targets for SaaS.
 Zapier built 25,000+ of these pages.
-Even at smaller scale, 50-100 integration pages capture long-tail traffic.
+Even at smaller scale, 50-100 integration pages capture long-tail traffic that converts at 2-5x the rate of blog content because the searcher already uses a complementary tool.

 Build Your SaaS Marketing Site